Using Spanish and French Videos for the Best Comprehensible Input

 Students love movies and their phones.

-What’s better Comprehensible Input than conversation with a native speaker?
+What’s better Comprehensible Input than conversation with a native Spanish speaker?
 Videos of native speakers with Spanish subtitles AND overlaid visuals and animation to aid in comprehension, with music and corresponding activities for recycling and repetition of vocabulary and concepts.

 Even better, videos that repeat targeted vocabulary or grammar concepts in context.
 World Language Teacher Heaven!